School of Linguistics and Language Studies

 A survey course highlighting a variety of communication differences and disabilities.
 Specific topics vary from year to year but typically will include speech, language, fluency and hearing differences and disabilities.

-Prerequisite(s): second-year standing, or permission of the instructor.
+Prerequisite(s): LING 1001 and second-year standing, or permission of the instructor.

 Lectures three hours a week.